plinck/unit-4-game/StarWars/README.md

 ## Bugs and known issues

-* Need to create card list of enemies defeated at bottom of screen
 * Add feedback when button press - audio and possibly image
 * Need to refactor code and put stuff in correct classes
 * Clean up design